hmorchid/ada-project-analytixxperts2023/index.md

 We find that **D1 = 0.8** is significantly greater than **D2 = 0.02**.
 This result is coherent as Movie 1 appears to have a more diverse cast, even though Movie 2 includes a greater number of ethnicities.

-We utilized this index to analyze the films in our dataset, leading to the creation of the pie chart displayed below:
+We utilized this index to analyze the films in our dataset, leading to the creation of the bar plots displayed below:

 <iframe src="assets/distrib_diversity_3.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

-We observe that a high majority of the films have a very high gender diversity.
-For the ethnic diversity, the distribution is more nuanced but we can say that the majority of the films have a good ethnic diversity.
+We observe for Ethnic Diversity that :
+* A considerable number of local movies feature actors exclusively from the same country or ethnicity, which accounts for the noticeable instances of a 0 diversity score.
+* This distribution is derived using the Simpson diversity index, which considers two actors diverse if they do not have the exact same label.
+Given the dataset's extreme imbalance in terms of ethnicities, it's expected that the distribution won't be smooth.
+However, it's noteworthy that the frequency appears lower at the extremes and higher around the 0.5 mark.

+And for Gender Diversity :
+* Many movies feature only male actors, which accounts for the noticeable instances of a 0 diversity score.
+* The distribution is not symmetrical.
+While there are numerous movies with a predominance of male actors, the same is not true for female actor

 #### Diversity as a sign of progress in the film industry ?